mine-cetinkaya-rundel/darksky/README.md

 # darksky

-Playing around with the Darksky API in R
+Playing around with the Darksky API in R, with the ultimate goal of creating a case study for Intro Data Science at University of Edinburgh.